 - The Onion: God Diagnosed With Bipolar Disorder.

-- One episode of Zinnia Jones portray God as a victim of peer pressure, with horrible consequences such as going along with barbaric cultural patterns until Jesus came along.
+- One episode of Zinnia Jones portrays God as a victim of peer pressure, with horrible consequences such as going along with barbaric cultural patterns until Jesus came along.

-- In that same episode Bender had a colony of tiny people living on his body.
-Even when he tried to be a benevolent god he screwed up so badly that they all died in the end.
+- Bender gets a colony of tiny people living on his body.
+Even when he tried to be a benevolent god, he screwed up so badly that they all died in the end.

 - The nebula that Bender believes is God is powerful and rational, but doesn't seem to remember its own possibly artificial origins and is highly suggestible on the matter.
 It is incredibly knowledgeable but far from omniscient, and initially uncertain where the Earth is in the universe.
 It's possible he was simply pretending to prevent unnecessary effects occurring.
 He explained just how difficult it is to be God-do too much and the people become dependent on you, do too little and they stop believing in you.
 He explains the only way to do things right is make it so no one can be sure if you did anything.
 As he set up the ending so that they would go back and save the monks, it's implied his seeming faults were merely another part of his act.

 - The Beast With A Billion Backs is about an Eldritch Abomination that rules Heaven (which is actually a Fluffy-Cloud Eldritch Location and angels are non-sentient birds shaped like people).
 Despite being all-loving, shkle's crippled by jealousy and immediately ban everyone because one guy sent a letter to his friend, accidentally breaking the strange 'no relationships with other universes' rule.